How to Become a Certified Yoga Teacher

 • E-RYT 500 – Experienced Registered Yoga Teacher 500 Hours: minimum of four years and 2,000 hours of teaching since completing initial certification

-A brunette yoga instructor demonstrates how to assist a student with a headstand pose to a class of yoga teachers-in-training.
+A brunette yoga instructor demonstrates how to assist a student with a headstand pose to a of yoga teachers-in-training.

 What to Consider When Choosing CYT vs. RYT